poshaughnessy/web-bluetooth-parrot-drone/README.md

 ## Setup

-Currently requires Chrome (watch this space for Samsung Internet support ;-)).
+Currently requires Chrome or Opera (watch this space for Samsung Internet support ;-)).

 Run the web app up on your dev machine with any simple web server that can serve static files, e.g.: `python -m SimpleHTTPServer 8080`